LeAnThuyen/MicroservicesLearning/README.md

 - dotnet ef database update to update latest migration version that you wanna migrate.
 # Secret password
 - pjka btgu hxtj kmoj
+# All of step to write a Dockerfile for csproj file
+1. Include dotnet version and dotnet sdk version like command below

+   FROM mcr.microsoft.com/dotnet/aspnet:6.0 as base WORKDIR /app
+   EXPOSE 80

+   FROM mcr.microsoft.com/dotnet/sdk:6.0 as build
++ "as base" and "as build". as base is the base dotnet version of csproj file. as build is the environment of this one to build csproj file (Force same version with base).

+2. Let's Copy all of path reference of csproj file and write like below COPY ["{ Typing your path of csproj file. example: Services/Ordering.API/Ordering.Api/Ordering.API.csproj }","{ Typing your path of csproj file and remove from start of path csproj file such as Services/Ordering.API/Ordering.Api/ }"]
++ do similar for all remaining reference

+3. Running command build and publish

+   RUN dotnet restore "{ Type your path of csproj. example: Services/Ordering.API/Ordering.Application/Ordering.Application.csproj } "
+   COPY . .
+   WORKDIR "{ Type your path of csproj and remove from start of csproj file. example: /src/Services/Ordering.API/Ordering.Api/ }"
+   RUN dotnet build "{ Type your csproj file name. example: Ordering.API.csproj }" -c Release -o /app/build

+   FROM build as publish
+   RUN dotnet publish "{ Type your csproj file name. example: Ordering.API.csproj }" -c Release -o /app/publish FROM base as final

+5. Last step, copy all files were published and run it WORKDIR /app
+   COPY --from=publish /app/publish .
+   ENTRYPOINT ["dotnet","{Type your name of csproj file and following by end of .dll, example Ordering.API.dll"]